-- 1. If any goods or services are received by an entity, then the value shall be calculated on fair value unless fair value cannot be estimated reliably. - To apply the above provision, there is a presumption that the fair value of goods or services can be estimated reliably.
+- 1. If any goods or services are received by an entity, then the value shall be calculated on fair value unless fair value cannot be estimated reliably. - 2.
+To apply the above provision, there is a presumption that the fair value of goods or services can be estimated reliably.
 This fair value is to be measured on the date the entity obtains the goods or the other party renders services. - 3.
 If the above transactions are done with employees and others providing services, then the fair value of services received is to be calculated with reference to the fair value of equity instrument granted because it is very difficult to estimate the fair value of services.
 The fair value should be measured as at the grant date. - 4.
 The shares, share options or other equity instruments are granted to employees as part of their remuneration package, in addition to a cash salary and other employment benefits.
 Usually, it is not possible to measure directly the services received for particular components of the employee's remuneration package.
 It might also not be possible to measure the fair value of the total remuneration package independently, without measuring directly the fair value of the equity instruments granted.
 Furthermore, shares or share options are sometimes granted as part of a bonus arrangement, rather than as a part of basic remuneration, e.g. as an incentive to the employees to remain in the entity's employment or to reward them for their efforts in improving the entity's performance.
 By granting shares or share options, in addition to other remuneration, the entity is paying additional remuneration to obtain additional benefits.
-Estimating the fair value of those additional benefits is likely to be difficult.
-Because of the difficulty of measuring directly the fair value of the services received, the entity shall measure the fair value of the employee services received by reference to the fair value of the equity instruments granted.
+Estimating the fair value of the services received, the entity shall measure the fair value of the employee services received by reference to the fair value of the equity instruments granted.